Snow and Ice Control Plan

 Weekend storm events are treated differently than weekday events.
 Generally weekend storms are treated with less urgency for priority one routes due to not needing to have school and bus routes cleared.
 This alters the operator’s route slightly and may impact the time they treat an area.
 Weekend storms also involve additional hazards that need to be planned for including children sledding; people clearing their driveways onto streets; ATVs operating on streets; and additional vehicles parked on the streets.
 All of these items increase the time it takes to plow a route.

 In case of heavy snow accumulation or a prolonged storm, crew supervisors and their crews will work alternating twelve-hour shifts or longer if needed.
 Each crew will consist of 1 Supervisor and the required number of employees for that shift as determined by the snow response plan for that specific snow event.
 This rotation will continue until the required snow and ice control is completed.
 In the event the snow accumulation exceeds our ability to clear and maintain our road systems, the director of Operations will have the option to call on contractors to help in the clearing of roads.
 Priorities will be given to the routes hit with the most snow accumulations first.
 These areas will be cleared to one lane in and one lane out only.

-For the 2015-2016 snow season the following table shows the equipment available by area.
+The following table shows the equipment available by area.

 |Area||Lane Miles||Truck Plows||Loader Plows||Graders||Backhoes||Snow Blower||Small Truck Plow|